 The construction of an addition onto a historic building can radically change its appearance and alter the integrity of its original architectural form.
 The construction of an exterior addition should only be considered if it has been determined that the existing building cannot support its current function.
 Additions may be deemed necessary when the existing interior layout cannot meet the functional requirements of the desired new space.
 New additions are recommended over major interior renovations that would alter significant historic character-defining interior spaces and features.
 The Historic Preservation Ordinance does not regulate interior renovations and so continued preservation of historic features rests with the individual property owner.
-Additions should be designed as distinctly different from the historic building and thus convey their construction as modern.
+Additions should be designed as distinctly different from the historic building, thus, representing their construction as modern.
 They should be reversible, that is, designed so that in the future if they are removed, the historic building fabric can be rehabilitated with minimal intervention and without the need for conjecture to recreate significant architectural details.
-Additions within the S. 17th Street commercial district should be limited to the rear of the building and those areas not visible from the public right of way.
+The following discussion details important design considerations for the construction of additions to existing buildings.
 Design issues are discussed for projects that are both recommended and not recommended with illustrations further defining the intent of each design consideration.
 The following list of topics will be discussed: